Quick Start

 Register your HTTPS URL and select which events to subscribe to using a bitmask sum: BookingRequested=1, BookingApproved=2, BookingCancelled=4, ReviewPosted=8.
 Use 15 to subscribe to all events.

-curl -X POST https://app.hoastnow.com/api/v1/webhooks \
+curl -X POST https://www.hoastnow.com/api/v1/webhooks \

 -H "Authorization: Bearer $HOASTNOW_API_KEY" \